The world expectation is that Christmas is white and pristine – everywhere!

-Often it consists of a cold based lunch banquet with way too much food and usually includes a fresh seafood platter of lobster, prawns and oysters and platters of cold cuts of ham, pork and chicken and the meal finishes with a beautiful homemade trifle and pavlova to follow!
+Christmas Lunch in Australia is usually a cold banquet and includes a fresh seafood platter of lobster, prawns and oysters with platters of cold cuts of ham, pork and chicken.
+The meal finishes with a beautiful homemade trifle and pavlova!

-Most shops are closed however recent trends have changed and the Boxing Day heralds the start of the Boxing Day sales where bargain shopping begins with vigour and a great deal of competition!
+Most shops are closed on Boxing Day however recent trends are changing and the Boxing Day heralds the start of the huge Boxing Day sales where bargain shopping begins with vigor and a great deal of competition!

 Boxing Day is also the day that the Sydney to Hobart Yacht race commences which is quite a tradition for Aussies!
 It’s a spectacular day on Sydney Harbour for many boating enthusiasts as the yachts sail through Sydney Heads towards Hobart, Tasmania on one of the most grueling yacht races around the world.